interactions-py/interactions.py/README.md

 bot.start("token")
 ```

-With Interactions.py, you can quickly and easily build complex Discord bots with Python.
+With interactions.py, you can quickly and easily build complex Discord applications with Python.
 Check out our [quickstart guide](https://interactionspy.rtfd.io/en/latest/quickstart.html) for more information.